-28 Jul Half day trip: Exploring two different sides of Osaka
+28 Jul Half day trip to Osaka: seeing two different sides

-Osaka is Japan’s second largest metropolitan area.
+Osaka is Japan’s second-largest metropolitan area.
 Located in the Kansai region, the city has many attractions and different areas to explore.
-On a previous trip we stayed in Osaka but only used it as a base for getting to other areas.
+On a previous trip, we stayed in Osaka but only used it as a base for getting to other areas.
 We decided to do a half day trip to Osaka while we were staying in Kyoto.
-It was a half day trip as we visited Himeji Castle in the morning.
-Although, we only spent a short amount of time in Osaka, we were able to get a great feel for the city.
+Although we only spent a short amount of time in Osaka, we were able to get a great feel for the city.
 We visited two very different places…

 Shitennoji temple is one of the oldest Buddhist temples in Japan, founded by Prince Shotoku in 593.
 The buildings have been reconstructed several times over the years due to fires and typhoon damage.
-Each time they were done to replicate the original building style.
+The buildings original style was replicated each time.
 Shitennoji underwent a complete reconstruction in 1963.

 After passing the Northern bell tower, we came to Rokujiraisando, a hall that was showing its age.
 No longer a deep red or even a faded orange like the other buildings, the paint here was barely visible.
 In front of the hall was a stone bridge with a pond on each side.
 Sitting in the middle of one pond, basking in the sun were turtles.
 After spotting them, we noticed several more swimming around.
 Fletcher was very happy and we watched them swimming about while listening to the temple bells.